ChronoSheets/ChronoSheets-CSharp-Client/docs/ReportsApi.md

 <a name="reportsgetorganisationtranscripts"></a>
 # **ReportsGetOrganisationTranscripts**
-> CSApiResponseForPaginatedListOrgReportTranscript ReportsGetOrganisationTranscripts (DateTime? startDate, DateTime? endDate, int? skip, int? take, string userIds, string keywords, string xChronosheetsAuth)
+> CSApiResponseForPaginatedListOrgReportTranscript ReportsGetOrganisationTranscripts (DateTime? startDate, DateTime? endDate, string xChronosheetsAuth, int? skip = null, int? take = null, string userIds = null, string keywords = null)

 Reports on Organisation transcripts (When an audio file is attached, it will be automatically transcribed, these are the transcriptions)    Requires the 'ReportAdmin' permission.